 The camera they had and that I was most interested in (and which I now own) was a Hasselblad 503CW.
-This was the very last model of the V-Series produced; the company ended production in April 2013.
-My particular example was manufactured in 2000, so it wasn’t among the newest, but still relatively new in V-Series terms, considering that the line started in the late 1940s.
+This was the very last model of the V-System produced; the company ended production in April 2013.
+My particular example was manufactured in 2000, so it wasn’t among the newest, but still relatively new in V-System terms, considering that the line started in the late 1940s.
 It came with a Carl Zeiss Planar 80mm CF T* lens in flawless condition, a Hasselblad lens hood, waist-level viewfinder, the appropriate (and bright) Acute-Matte D focusing screen, and the latest iteration of the A12 film back, known widely as a Type IV back, sometimes as a “black button” back, or very specifically as the Hasselblad 30212.
 They wanted just under US$1,600 for the outfit, and while I was reluctant to invest the money in yet another film camera, especially that kind of money, I did — primarily because I’d done my homework, and this particular camera, manufactured in 2000, was in outstanding condition, at a really compelling price point.

 Indeed, the camera was excellent both inside and out, with barely a mark on it; primarily it was limited to some of the black anodizing on the lens rings showing a tiny nick here and there from handling.
 And internally, there was crazing on the camera’s anti-reflective coating.